cyyeh/react-basics/README.md

 7. Access nested data with React's `props.children`
 8. Add custom propType validation to React Components
 9. Normalize events with React synthetic event system
+10. Use React `ref` to Get a Reference to Specific Component